-The CO/Pressure Averaging Time selection affects the averaging time and display update rate of CO and other additional parameters while in minimally-invasive monitoring mode.
+The CO/Pressure Averaging Time selection affects the averaging time and display update rate of CO and other additional parameters while in minimally-invasive and non-invasive monitoring mode.
 See table 5-4 below for details of which parameter averaging and update rates are affected based on menu selection.